-Method 1: Using AND Function
+Method 1 – Using the AND Function

-In the dataset, we have four text columns to which we want to highlight the rows which have “East” as Region and “Bars” as Category.
+We have four text columns to which we want to highlight the rows which have “East” as Region and “Bars” as Category.

 =AND($B4="East",$D4="Bars")